Klajdi-Isteri/KGTERI_f/README.md

-# KG-TORE: Tailored recommendations through knowledge-aware GNN models
+# KG-TERI

-This is the official implementation of the paper *KG-TORE: Tailored recommendations through knowledge-aware GNN models* submitted to *SIGIR Conference on Research and Development in Information Retrieval*.
+This is the official repo of the dissertation [*Exploiting Time and Content Information to Improve Collaborative and Knowledge-aware Recommendation*](https://drive.google.com/uc?id=1FYUNfTY7QPwGlgm3tL7M5a1LqHjay_eQ&export=download) which involves the implementation of a new *Graph Neural Network* model based on the approaches discussed in papers accepted or submitted to *SIGIR Conference on Research and Development in Information Retrieval*.

+Huge thanks to the [@sisinflab](https://github.com/sisinflab) team for their support.
 ## Table of Contents

 - [Description](#description)